alynapchuk/alynapchuk/README.md

 <div align='center'>

-Welcome to my GitHub, My name is Alyna Palamarchuk.
+Welcome to my GitHub, my name is Alyna Palamarchuk.

 I am a software developer with a focus on creating engaging and functional user interfaces.